dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Mistake 3: Type mismatch on keys drops every match

-If the left key is character ("101") and the right key is numeric (101), every join returns zero matches without error.
+If the left key is character ("101") and the right key is numeric (101), every join returns zero matches without an error.
 Check key types before joining:

 If they differ, coerce one side with as.character() or as.integer().